5 Reasons to Review Your Will

 - Regular check-ups: If you haven't looked at your will in a few years, then right now is probably a very good time to begin your initial review.
 You won't need a lawyer for that.
-Start out simple–how do you feel about the people named in your will?
+Start out simple.
+How do you feel about the people named in your will?
 Look at your division of assets.
 If questions or adjustments arise, then it may be time to give your attorney a call.
-It is recommended that individuals review their wills when they turn 65, as this is roughly the age when IRA, 401(k) and other qualified plans require individuals to begin taking distributions.
+It is recommended that individuals review their wills when they turn 65, as this is roughly the age when individuals retire or begin thinking about retirement.
+Age 701⁄2 is another important milestone since IRA, 401(k) and other qualified plans require individuals to begin taking minimum distributions at this time.

 - Tax laws change : State and federal tax laws are constantly changing and you will want to be aware of any changes that may affect you.
 You may only need a will–an essential cornerstone of estate planning–but as your wealth, assets and circumstances change, you may want to engage in more comprehensive estate planning.
 Be informed and consult with an attorney who specializes in wills and estate planning.
 Elder law attorneys often have in-depth knowledge in this area of law and many firms (like mine) offer free consultations to help seniors and their families learn more about their estate planning options.

 Use this checklist of factors to consider when reviewing a will:

 - Birth or adoption of a child/grandchild

 - Death of someone named in your will